FamilySearch/GEDCOM/specification/gedcom.md

 or as a separate `FAM` for each time together.
-Some user interfaces may display these two in different ways and the two admit different semantics in sourcing. a single `FAM` with two `MARR` with distinct dates might represent uncertainty about dates and a pair of `FAM` with same spouses might be the result of merging multiple files.
+Some user interfaces may display these two in different ways and the two admit different semantics in sourcing.
+A single `FAM` with two `MARR` with distinct dates might also represent uncertainty about dates and a pair of `FAM` with same spouses might also be the result of merging multiple files.

 Implementers should support both representations, and should choose between them based on user input or other context beyond that provided in the datasets themselves.